kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-hello-world-demo/03_hello_world_Pods/transcript.md

 But for now this yaml file is basically saying that:

 - We want to create a pod
-- The pod's name should be pod-httpd
+- The pod's name should be "webserver"
 - we want to assign a key/value label, in this case I'm specifying a label which I'm going call 'app' and set that to the value of 'web'.
 I can add more labels here if I want to, but i'll stick with just the one label for this demo.
 - This pod should only have one container
-- the containers name should be cntr-httpd
+- the containers name should be 'cntr-apache'
 - the container should be listening on port 80
 - and finally, the container should be built using the official httpd image from the docker hub website. and also use the image that's tagged as 'latest'.